-Leon Edwards knocks Kamaru Usman out cold with head kick to win UFC title
+Britain’s Leon Edwards knocks Kamaru Usman out cold to win UFC title at the death

 In doing so, Edwards dethroned the UFC’s consensus pound-for-pound king and avenged a decision loss to the Nigerian-American from 2015.

-Usman entered UFC 278 in Salt Lake City, Utah, unbeaten in the UFC and on a 19-fight win streak.
-The 35-year-old was eyeing a sixth straight successful title defence, while Edwards was out to extend a nine-fight winning run – which began right after his defeat by Usman seven years ago.
+Usman (20-2) entered UFC 278 in Salt Lake City, Utah, unbeaten in the UFC and on a 19-fight win streak.
+The 35-year-old was eyeing a sixth straight successful title defence, while Edwards (20-4, 1 No Contest) was out to extend a nine-fight winning run – which began right after his defeat by Usman seven years ago.

 After a bright start for Edwards, with the 30-year-old taking down Usman in the first round, the champion looked to be on course for yet another victory.
-No fighter had ever scored an official takedown of the “Nigerian Nightmare” before, but Edwards could not build on that early moment – which was shocking enough as it was – as Usman employed his grappling prowess to build a lead over the next three rounds.
+No UFC fighter had ever scored an official takedown of the “Nigerian Nightmare” before, but Edwards could not build on that early moment – which was shocking enough and nearly resulted in a submission – as Usman employed his grappling prowess to build a lead over the next three rounds.

 The champion was also backing up Edwards against the fence with flurries of heavy punches, before securing repeated takedowns of the Briton.